He Likes You But Doesn’t Want a Relationship? Here’s Why!

 What Shall I Do?

 I know it hurts when your crush only sees you as a buddy.
-But don’t waste time pining for a lost cause or beat yourself up, you feel me?
+But don’t waste time crying for a lost cause or beat yourself up.

-You are magnificent and deserve someone who recognizes that, period.
+You are magnificent and deserve someone who recognizes that.

-So, here’s the thing, girl: some guys are “committed bachelors” by choice.
+So, here’s the thing some guys are “committed bachelors” by choice.
 They have zero interest in relationships, regardless of who the woman is.

 Even if he loves chilling with you but resists labels, commitments, or “locking it down,” he likely doesn’t want the constraints of a girlfriend.
 Maybe he prioritizes independence, prefers variety, or feels he can’t provide the care a real relationship demands.